CapixAI/take-home-project-portfolio/README.md

 ### Backend (Flexible)

-- You may use Next.js API routes, or any other backend language/framework of your preference.
+- You may use Next.js server actions, API routes, or any other backend language/framework of your preference.
 - Your backend must perform web scraping and/or use AI-driven methods to parse and extract portfolio company data.
 - Ensure accurate and comprehensive extraction of:
   - **Company Names**